A lack of knowledge about the home buying process is one barrier people often encounter. Another large barrier is on the topic of debt.

 We recommend student loan counseling to find out if there are other repayment plans that could help you qualify for a mortgage more easily.
-It’s a good idea to get on a student loan repayment plan at least a month before applying for mortgage loans, so your credit report will reflect the new payment plan.
+It’s a good idea to get on a student loan repayment plan several months before applying for mortgage loans, so your credit report has time to reflect the new payment plan.

 Other barriers to homeownership should be heeded:

 - Home values.
 If the market is out of hand in your area and homes are overpriced, then it’s probably a good idea to wait and keep shopping.
 Homeownership is about stability, so it shouldn’t be treated as an investment in the stock market.
 Don’t risk buying an over-priced property you can’t truly afford.